Therisos Gorge: Complete Guide by a Local (A Fantastic Day Trip From Chania!)

-Looking for a self-made day trip from Chania that’s not too far from the city, with easy-to-drive-roads, and stunning landscapes?
+Are you looking for a self-made day trip from Chania, just a short distance from the city, with easy-to-drive roads and stunning landscapes?
 Then you should visit Therisos Gorge!

 Therisos Gorge, Crete

-You can also check out the mountainous landscape, and – of course – taste some of the most delicious dishes you can find in the region.
+You can also admire the mountainous landscape and, of course, taste some of the region’s most delicious dishes.

 A Bit of History: Why is Theriso a Historic Village in Crete?

-Located after a narrow gorge, the village was naturally protected and hard to access, making it a great refuge for the rebels.
+Located at the end of a narrow gorge, Therisos village was naturally protected and hard to access, making it a great refuge for the rebels.

-A Turkish army of over 5000 tried to occupy the village but it was defended by a much smaller number of local rebels that were located at the entrance of the gorge.
+A Turkish army of over 5000 tried to occupy the village.
+Still, it was defended by a much smaller number of local rebels located at the gorge’s entrance.

 Therisos is also known as the native village of Eleftherios Venizelos’ mother.
-Venizelos was one of the most prominent politicians in Crete, as well as a future prime minister of Greece.
+Venizelos was one of the most prominent politicians in Crete and a future prime minister of Greece.

-Later, once Crete was free from the Ottomans (yet still not part of Greece), it was from this village that Eleftherios Venizelos proclaimed a revolution against Prince George.
+Later, once Crete was free from the Ottomans (yet still not part of Greece), Eleftherios Venizelos proclaimed a revolution against Prince George from this village.

-In this period, Venizelos formed a temporary government in this settlement.
-A few years had yet to go by for Crete to become part of the Greek Nation (1913).
+During this period, Venizelos formed a temporary government in this settlement.
+It took a few years for Crete to become part of the Greek Nation (1913).

-On the main (and only square) in the village, you can see a statue of Venizelos.
+On the village’s main (and only square), you can see a statue of Venizelos.

 How to Get to Therisos Gorge